-A 19-film series devoted to the cinematographer who helped shape the look of classic Hollywood films with a career spanning more than 50 years.
+A 19-film series devoted to the cinematographer who helped shape the look of classic Hollywood.

 The Astoria, NY-based Museum of the Moving Image is presenting the screening series How It’s Done: The Cinema of James Wong Howe, opening May 13 with one of the two films for which Howe won an Academy Award: Hud (1963) (read AC's coverage), directed by Martin Ritt and starring Paul Newman.
 The series continues through June 26 with films from each of the decades in which he worked, ranging from the silent era — Peter Pan (1924) and Mantrap (1926) — through his years at Warner Bros., his work as an independent to his final film, Funny Lady (1975), starring Barbra Streisand.
 The series also includes a rare screening of the independent film he directed, Go Man Go (1954), a New York–shot origin story about the Harlem Globetrotters, which featured Sidney Poitier, Ruby Dee, and real-life members of the famed basketball squad.

 When possible, selections will be presented on 35mm film, including archival prints.

 “Movies are an amalgam of choices, and Howe always, despite a changing industry and society and a rotating group of collaborators, made the right ones.”

 Born in China at the dawn of the 20th century and arriving in the United States as a young child, Howe would come of age alongside Hollywood, apprenticing his way to studio contract cameraman and cinematographer in the early part of his career, taking on assignments for luminaries such as Allan Dwan, Victor Fleming, and Howard Hawks, and developing particular affinities with William K. Howard and John Cromwell.
 Howe later became a highly sought-after independent cinematographer, filming a string of late-career